shivam27k/LeadsTracker/README.md

 ## Overview

-MyLeads is a simple Chrome extension that allows users to save URLs for easy access later.
+Leads Tracker is a simple Chrome extension that allows users to save URLs for easy access later.
 Users can input URLs manually, save the currently active tab, and clear all saved URLs with a double click.
 The saved URLs are stored in the browser's local storage, ensuring they persist across sessions.

 ## Features